amunategui/amunategui.github.io/_posts/2015-01-14-yelp-cross-country-trip.md

 }
 ```
 <BR><BR>
 ``GetPossibleCoordinates`` takes the current position of our traveler and calculates its bounded box.
-The default bounded box unit is 1 degree (loosely around 60 miles), so we add 30 miles in all four directions from the current point to created the bounded square.
+The default bounded box unit is 1 degree (equates loosely around 60 miles), so we add 30 miles in all four directions from the current point to created the bounded square (making it a 1x1 degree box, or 60x60 miles box).

 ![plot of chunk newmove](../img/posts/yelp-cross-country-trip/nextmove.png)
+<BR><BR>
 It returns the next two possible moves, both forward but one higher and one lower (see image below).

 ```r